arackaf/micro-graphql-react/readme.md

 ## Manually running queries or mutations

 It's entirely possible some pieces of data may need to be loaded from, and stored in your state manager, rather than fetched via a component's lifecycle; this is easily accomodated.
-The component decorators run their queries and mutations through the client object you're already passing in.
+The component decorators run their queries and mutations through the client object you're already setting via `setDefaultClient`.
 You can call those methods yourself, in your state manager (or anywhere).

 ### Client api